humphd/Seneca2017LearningLab/README.md

 }
 ```

-NOTE: the extra `; exit 0` is add to deal with the case of their being no errors
-and wanting the return code to be `0` vs. npm logs, see https://github.com/eslint/eslint/issues/2409

 ## Use TravisCI for Continuous Integration

 Now that we have the basics of our code infrastructure set up, we can use
-a free continuous integration service named [Travis CI](https://travis-ci.org/) to help us run these
+a continuous integration service named [Travis CI](https://travis-ci.org/) to help us run these
 checks every time we do a new commit or someone creates a pull request.
+Travis CI is
+free to use for open source projects.
+It will automatically clone our repo, checkout our branch
+and run any tests we specify.

 Follow the [Getting started](https://docs.travis-ci.com/user/getting-started/) guide and the
 [Building a Node.js project](https://docs.travis-ci.com/user/languages/javascript-with-nodejs/) docs